 That ball of yarn set us off on a year-long adventure that took us to the grasslands of Mongolia, valleys of Tibet and spinning mills of Italy.
 We met with farmers and mill operators who explained the yarn making process to us from fiber to yarn.
 We asked a lot of questions to ensure that no animals are harmed in the process and are responsibly raised.

 Along the way, we came across other yarns spun from curious ingredients like pearl, milk, and aluminium.
 Some of our yarns are spun by hand the old-fashioned way with a lot of love and patience.
 We also met some small yarn companies doing incredible things and just had to include their yarns alongside our own.

-We're globetrotters on the hunt for curious handknitting yarns, fabrics, notions and other crafting materials.
+We're based in NYC, which is the perfect base for being globetrotters on the hunt for curious handknitting yarns, fabrics, notions and other crafting materials.
 And sometimes, we come across something that doesn't fit any of those categories but really is worth writing home about, or in our case, stuffing into our suitcase.
 It makes us say, “how curious!” all over again.

 Sometimes it’s a really witty detail on the most prosaic thing, an exquisitely carved button, a breathtaking fabric, a sublime fragrance, or just a really useful little gadget.
 Did we mention that we're a bit eclectic?
 But mostly, it’s something that we love and hope you’ll go head over heels for as well.

 In addition to "curious goods," we also try to stock most of the basic tools, trims or hardware that you may need for one of our original designs.
 We try to make life easier for you, so that you don't have to go hunting and pecking around.

 They say that the best things come from the heart, and dogs are pure heart.
 Over the years, Jones and Vandermeer, the two canine members of my family, have given us much joy, made us laugh, and shown us kindness.